 In about 7% of pregnancies, the mother has high blood sugar that was not present before pregnancy.
-When this occurs it is considered Gestational Diabetes (GD).
+When this occurs it is called Gestational Diabetes (GD).
 This generally occurs after 24 weeks, and is treated by controlling carbohydrate intake, monitoring blood sugar levels and if necessary, insulin injections.

 GD is detected through a glucose tolerance test.
 However, the results of the test are not reproducible 50-70% of the time which causes concern among some experts.
 Also, the small increase in perinatal mortality that is associated with an abnormal glucose tolerance test can be predicted equally well by the indications for the test (obesity, large fetus and other indicators).

-Why is Gestational Diabetes a labor challenge?
+Why is this a labor challenge?

 Although the mother experiencing GD may have no symptoms, unless she is monitoring her blood sugar levels there will be concern the baby is getting high levels of blood glucose.
 Elevated blood glucose can cause the baby to develop macrosomia, a condition in which the baby's body is large with the weight particularly distributed through the trunk and shoulders.
 This large size can make it difficult for the baby to navigate through the pelvis and is associated with shoulder dystocia.
-At this time, there is not conclusive way to determine the size of the baby before it is born, however it is believed that by following a carefully controlled diet and monitoring blood sugar levels the risks for macrosomia are significantly reduced.
+At this time, there is not a conclusive way to determine the size of the baby before it is born, however it is believed that by following a carefully controlled diet and monitoring blood sugar levels the risks for macrosomia are significantly reduced.

-Up to 30% of the mothers who have abnormal glucose tolerance tests will have a baby whose birth weight is above 4000g.
+Up to 30% of the mothers who have abnormal glucose tolerance tests will have a baby whose birth weight is above 4000 grams.
 The majority of macrosomia occurs among babies whose mothers had normal results on the glucose tolerance test.
 There is no evidence that treatment for women with an abnormal glucose tolerance test reduces problems related to high glucose levels.
 Insulin and diet changes only decrease the incidence of macrosomia, they do not affect the other outcomes such as cesarean surgery, shoulder dystocia or death.

 Concerns about the validity of the glucose tolerance test and the lack of evidence of improved outcomes for mothers treated for Gestational Diabetes has lead to some very strong language used in the Guide to Effective Care in Pregnancy and Childbirth, "Until the risk of minor elevations of glucose during pregnancy have been established in appropriately conducted trials, therapy based on this diagnosis must be critically reviewed.
 The use of injectable therapy on the basis of the available date is highly contentious and in many other fields of medical practice, such aggressive therapy without proven benefit would be considered unethical."